clicon/clixon-docs/backend.rst

 Startup
 -------
-There are four different backend startup modes selected by the `-s` option.
-The difference is in how the running state is handled, ie what state the machine is in when you start the daemon and how loading the configuration affects it:
+The backend can perform startup in four different modes.
+The difference is how the running state is handled, i.e., what state the system is in when you start the daemon and how loading the configuration affects it:

 `none`
    Do not touch running state.
 Typically after crash when running state and db are synched.